webdevkaleem/zip4you/README.md

-> This project is still in progress and not yet complete.
-Contributions and feedback are welcome!

 # Zip4You (File Distributor)

-This is an open-source file distributor designed to facilitate file sharing among users without requiring account creation.
-It’s a simple solution for distributing files quickly and efficiently.
+This is an open-source file distributor built using the <a href="https://create.t3.gg/">t3 stack</a>.
+It's designed to facilitate file sharing among users without requiring account creation. <br/>It's a simple solution for distributing files quickly and efficiently.

 ### Frontend